Hampton Court Palace

 Canary Wharf Ice Rink | Canary Wharf

 Canary Wharf’s ice rink is back, and it’s covered – which is partly for your benefit, given the delightfully mercurial nature of the British weather, and partly for the benefit of everyone in the surrounding offices, by shielding them from FOMO.
-As always, there’s a heated rinkside bar, Off Piste, with mulled wine, boozy hot chocolate and live music.
+Beneath that shield you’ll find a huge Christmas tree, a dazzling disco ball, and 1,275 sqm of glittering ice to throw some shapes on.
+And as always, there’s a rinkside bar with mulled wine and boozy hot chocolates to retreat to afterwards.